 How Safe to Travel is the Dominican Republic?
 [A Dominican Girl's Perspective]

-...and we all live together on a wonderful piece of land.
-Fertile soil, rich vegetation, fresh sweet fruit, mountains, caves, beautiful national parks, always warm, the best beaches in the world, lakes, dunes, you name it... it has it all (almost all).
+...and we all live together on a wonderful island.
+Fertile soil, rich vegetation, fresh sweet fruit, mountains, caves, beautiful national parks, always warm, the best beaches in the world, lakes, dunes, you name it... it has it all (well, almost all).

 Don't forget to read about the most important item we pack

-Lately it has come to my attention that people normally don’t realize how much potential there is in the Dominican Republic; that tourists only know ‘life’ inside of the beach resorts in Punta Cana and Bávaro (which don’t get me wrong, can be great, I go there too!).
-But guys, trust me, take it from someone who’s lived most of her life there going on family trips ever since she was a kid...
+Lately it has come to my attention that people normally don’t realize how much potential there is in the Dominican Republic and that tourists only know ‘life’ inside of the all inclusive beach resorts in Punta Cana and Bávaro.
+Don’t get me wrong, that’s a great way to spend a holiday, I go there too!
+But guys, trust me, take it from someone who’s lived most of her life in the Dominican Republic, going on family trips ever since she was a kid...
 THERE’S SO MUCH MORE!

 I’ll only get started by saying that there is something for everyone, whether you’re young or old, if you’re adventurous, a nature lover, like watersports, parties, exploring, hiking...
-Do your research and find out all the possibilities.
+Do some research and you’ll find out all the possibilities.

 Safety in the Dominican Republic

 One big thing to take in consideration when traveling should be safety.
-You can’t take this concept to the extreme because you might accidentally go swimming in a pool of crocodiles or you just won’t ever leave your home.
+Accidents happen and you might accidentally go swimming in a pool of crocodiles but don’t take safety to the extreme or you just won’t ever leave your home.
 I’m all for “happy mediums” and I try to live by it as much as I can.

 Let me tell you a bit about safety measures you can take if you ever decide to travel to my beautiful home country, the Dominican Republic.
-Don’t be alarmed; most of it is basic safety 101 tips.
+Don’t be alarmed because most of it is basic safety 101 tips.

 Getting around in Santo Domingo